-Mono-Man is my interpretation of the cordophone.
+Mono-Man is an interpretation of the cordophone.

-- corde a vide -, literally -open string-, a poetic take on the simple action of plucking the string of an instrument.
+This archaic and rudimentary instrument, is what composer Charles Quevillon wanted, to highlight the finale of his work - cordes a vide -, literally -open string-, a poetic take on the simple action of plucking the string of an instrument.

-I focused on making this build very simply ; Its construction is as genuine as possible, in regards to the prehistoric time it relates to.
+Mono-Man's construction is as genuine as possible, in regards to the prehistoric time it relates to.

-One string, on Hipshot bass tuner!
+One string, on Hipshot bass tuner: